 Yet as the easier moves to the cloud have been made, the remaining systems and workloads require decidedly more complex approaches.
 And while significant progress has been made in developing effective cloud acquisition vehicles and deployment best practices, many agencies still struggle with the scoping, support and security challenges that come with a robust cloud ecosystem.

 The 2021 FCW Cloud Summit explored how agencies effectively managed cloud migrations -- before, during and after the transition – and how to leverage new services for cloud-native mission support.
 Cloud Summit participants came away with a better understanding of:

 - How and why leading agencies chose their cloud solutions

 - Business drivers for different types of cloud

-- New approaches to cloud security
+- A risk-based approach to cloud security

 - The pros and cons of security compliance automation

 - TIC 3.0 and other keys to secure cloud operations

 - How to determine what workloads are appropriate for which types of cloud